Ashraphie/llama-inference/README.md

 - Memory Efficiency; Thanks to its efficient implementation of Paged-Attention, vLLM manages attention memory usage significantly better than naïve implementations.
 This allows handling of longer contexts without exhausting GPU memory.

-- Inherent Compilation; vLLM leverages CUDA Graph capture (or ROCm Graphs on AMD) to compile execution traces of the model.
+- Inherent Compilation; vLLM leverages CUDA Graph capture to compile execution traces of the model.
 This reduces kernel launch overhead, improves determinism, and results in faster and more memory-efficient generation.

 - Optimized KV-Cache Management; Its KV-Cache implementation is carefully optimized for both speed and memory locality, ensuring minimal overhead when reusing cached key/value states across decoding steps.